Berkeley-MDes/tdf-fa24-equilet/_tutorials/stemma_qt/accel_gyro/README.md

 ### To use/test

-1. Open the project folder as described [here](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/Particle-Workbench#open-an-existing-project-in-vs-code), and follow the subsequent steps to compile & flash
+1. Open, compile, and flash as described above
 1. Once the project is on the Photon 2, proceed
 1. Move the accelerometer around in the air
 1. View values sent to the serial port by opening up a monitor in the Particle Workbench and selecting your port, then clicking on `Start Monitoring`